discourse/message_bus/README.md

 MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling or long-polling)

+Long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web server can run MessageBus (Thin, Puma, Unicorn) and handle a large amount of concurrent connections that wait on messages.

+MessageBus is implemented as Rack middleware and can be used by and Rails / Sinatra or pure Rack application.

 ## Installation